MisterAzix/hetic-learning-tdd/README.md

 Kata from [Coding Dojo](https://codingdojo.org/kata/RomanNumerals/) to practice TDD.

-Currently, the algorithm can handle all numbers greater than 0.
+Algorithm can handle all numbers.
+It throws an exception if the number is negative or 0.

 ## 👤️ Authors 👤